Asteya in Yoga Philosophy

-The tendency of one’s Mind is not to be content with what already one has.
+The tendency of one’s Mind is not to be content with what one already has.
 On having got one thing, it craves for another.
 It is a never-ending phenomenon.
-This tendency of the mind always makes one wanting, whatever be the wealth he already has.
+This tendency of the mind always makes one want, whatever wealth he already has.
 Only the man who is content with what he already has is the wealthiest one because he wants nothing more.
 In him, there is no question of stealing.
-He is firmly established in non-stealing.
-Hence Patanjali says that the yogi in whom non-stealing is established is provided with all the wealth.
+He has established the habit of non-stealing.
+Hence Patanjali says that the yogi who has established the habit of non-stealing is provided with all the wealth.

 Non-stealing in Hinduism

-Non-stealing is utmost important.
-The desire to earn wealth through illegitimate methods makes one a corrupt, deceitful, scandalous, bootlegger, gray marketer, exploiter, and drives even the men of noble status to exploit the miseries of others to make wealth with utter disregard to professional and moral ethics.
+Non-stealing is of utmost importance.
+The desire to earn wealth through illegitimate methods makes one a corrupt, deceitful, scandalous, bootlegger, gray marketer, exploiter and drives even the men of noble status to exploit the miseries of others to make wealth with utter disregard to professional and moral ethics.

 Manusmriti 2.116 prohibits a person from acquiring without permission the Veda from one who recites it which is termed as stealing of Veda.

-Manu classifies Chourya-bhava (avoidance of theft) under Sadharanadharma or generic duties applicable to all irrespective of their age, caste or creed.
-These duties are applicable to a man as a man and not as a member of a particular community or social class or being at a particular stage of life.
+Manu classifies Chourya-bhava (avoidance of theft) under Sadharanadharma or generic duties applicable to all irrespective of their age, caste, or creed.
+These duties apply to a man as a man and not as a member of a particular community or social class or being at a particular stage of life.

 According to Prasasapada, Asteya as a duty is not the mere abstinence of appropriation of things of value that belong to others but implies an internal resolve to disapprove and disdain all acts of misappropriation as unrighteous.

-Evidently, from the moment of such a resolve a sub-conscious modification of the person who has taken the resolve in the direction of righteousness which goes on accumulating even when there is no conscious endeavor to improve oneself in the intervening time.
+Evidently, from the moment of such a resolve, a subconscious modification of the person who has taken the resolve in the direction of righteousness goes on accumulating even when there is no conscious endeavor to improve oneself in the intervening time.

-Chandogya Upanishad does not include Asteya in its list of five-fold virtues.
+Chandogya Upanishad omits Asteya in its list of five-fold virtues.
 Arunikopanishad gives a four-fold list of dharma: Brahmacharya, Ahimsa, Aparigraha, and Satya.
 It does not include Asteya.
 Bhagavad Gita also gives a different list of dharma that does not include Asteya.